liveunix/liveunix-site/content/about.md

+---
+type: about
+---

-# unixdistro
+# liveunix

-unixdistro is a site that collects informations about linux and bsd distributions.
+liveunix is a site that collects informations about linux and bsd distributions.
 It is primary built to get data about livecds iso and stage3 tarball, such as avalaible versions and download links. it is currently in alpha stage.

-made easy to contribute to, it is composed by 3 components:
+it is composed by 4 components:

-- distributions data
+- distributions and bsd informations
-- site for browsing data
+- site for browsing content
-- api to get data (wip)
+- api to get formatted data (wip)
+- live multiboot usb (forked from [glim](github.com(thias/glim))) (wip)